D-techPro/Android-Forensic-Analysis/README.md

 to ensure that no data on the original media was inadvertently altered during the imaging process.

-- **	Call logs:** various calls and phone numbers of the conspirators were recovered; this gives more insights into their deceitful act.
+**•	Call logs:** various calls and phone numbers of the conspirators were recovered; this gives more insights into their deceitful act.
-- **	Message logs:** these were also retrieved to ascertain and monitor the trend of communication and strategies in carrying out their elicit fraud.\
+**•	Message logs:**  these were also retrieved to ascertain and monitor the trend of communication and strategies in carrying out their elicit fraud.\
-- ** Open Source Intelligence (OSINT) Gathering:** Publicly available information was systematically collected from various online sources, including social media platforms, online forums, cryptocurrency communities, and news articles related to the scam.
+**•	Open Source Intelligence (OSINT) Gathering:**  Publicly available information was systematically collected from various online sources, including social media platforms, online forums, cryptocurrency communities, and news articles related to the scam.
 This intelligence helped in understanding the scam's promotion, identifying potential victims, and uncovering additional digital footprints of the perpetrators.\
- - **Artifacts:** web histories, web cookies, web search were also collected this helps to know the tress of web visited by this perpetrator, and the type of search conducted.
+**•	Artifacts:** web histories, web cookies, web search were also collected this helps to know the tress of web visited by this perpetrator, and the type of search conducted.